MORGAN SILVER DOLLARS 1878-1904 & 1921

 When the silver supply was exhausted in 1904, U.S. Mints stopped producing the iconic Morgan Dollar, concluding its 26-year run, although it would make a brief return in 1921.

-The Bland-Allison Act of 1878 and the Sherman Silver Purchase Act of 1890 were undeniably significant in creating and maintaining the circulation of the Morgan Silver Dollar from 1878 to 1904.
+The Bland-Allison Act of 1878 and the Sherman Silver Purchase Act of 1890 played crucial roles in the introduction and circulation of the Morgan Silver Dollar from 1878 to 1904.

-By 1918, the use of the silver dollar had dwindled significantly and millions of Morgan dollars remained stored in U.S. Treasury vaults, with additional millions held by domestic and foreign banks.
+By 1918, the demand for the silver dollar in circulation had sharply declined, with millions of Morgan dollars still stored in U.S. Treasury vaults and millions more held by banks both domestically and abroad.

 THE PITTMAN ACT OF 1918